schoenemeyer/specfem3d-centos-gpu/README.md

 ./configure FC=gfortran CC=gcc MPIFC=mpif90 --with-cuda=cuda8  CUDA_LIB=/usr/local/cuda-9.1/lib64 MPI_INC=/opt/lib/openmpi/1.10.7/include

 Be aware of LDFLAGS used to test nvcc in the configure script.
-Recommend to remove LDFLAGS in line 7763
+I recommend to remove LDFLAGS in line 7763.

 Rerun the above example , but change the File  Par_file in the DATA directory Look for GPU_MODE and change the value to .true.